Math

 Math Tech In Classroom

-Students today cannot imagine a world without technology.
-It is embedded in their daily lives.
-So it is only natural that students expect to have access to technology in the classroom.
+Most students today might not be able to imagine a world without technology.
+After all, it's embedded in their daily lives.
+So it is only natural that students hope to have access to technology in the classroom.

 The National Council of Teachers of Mathematics argues that “an excellent mathematics program integrates the use of mathematical tools and technology as essential resources to help students learn and make sense of mathematical ideas, reason mathematically, and communicate their mathematical thinking.”
 In other words, technology must be used to engage students in tasks that promote their learning of important mathematics and their ability to make sense of mathematics.
 This is true at both the elementary and secondary level.